Legal help, services and support for private residential landlords

 This looks at what you do right at the start.
 Suggestions on how best to approach your tenant to discuss matters when they first fall into arrears of rent, and guidance on negotiating a settlement.

-We also have standard letters you can use or adapt to your own situation, and checklists for you to keep on your file so you know where you are.
+We also have standard letters you can use or adapt to your own situation and checklists for you to keep on your file so you know where you are.

-This is when your tenant’s rent arrears reach two months worth.
+This is when your tenant’s rent arrears reach two months’ worth.
 This is a significant moment, as you can then serve formal notice on your tenant under the ‘mandatory’ rent arrears ground for possession.

-Plus, if your tenant is on benefit, you can seek payment from the benefit office.
+Plus, if your tenant is on housing benefit, you can seek payment from the benefit office.
 We have a letter for that.

-This section will help you prepare the correct eviction notice to serve on your tenant, generally a good idea even if you don’t actually want to go to court – often it can form the ‘wake up call’ that the tenant needs to take the situation seriously.
-However you need to make sure that the notices are drafted properly otherwise your tenant may just ignore them.
+This section will help you prepare the correct eviction notice to serve on your tenant, generally, a good idea even if you don’t actually want to go to court.
+Often it can form the ‘wake-up call’ that the tenant needs to take the situation seriously.
+However, you need to make sure that the notices are drafted properly.
+Otherwise, your tenant may just ignore them.

 This section also has detailed guidance on how to prepare a proper schedule of arrears – in the format you will need if you ever have to go to court.
 It is important that you get this correct, right from the start.

-However if the arrears continue to go up you may have no alternative but to consider eviction.
+However, if the arrears continue to go up, you may have no alternative but to consider eviction.
 This section will help you decide the correct type of claim to use for your particular circumstances, and gives preliminary guidance on what to do.

 Sometimes you won’t actually want to evict your tenant.
-Maybe they have started paying their rent and you are just left with some residual arrears.
+Maybe they have started paying their rent, and you are just left with some residual arrears.
 This section looks at going to court just for the arrears.

 If you decide that this is what you need to do, we have links to places where you can get help.

-BUT if your question is not answered here – you can always ask a question in the members discussion forum.
-Tessa Shepperson checks this most days and will answer questions for members as soon as she can.
+BUT if your question is not answered here – you can always ask a question in the member’s discussion forum. Â Tessa Shepperson checks this most days and will answer questions for members as soon as she can.

 The Rent Arrears Action Plan can be used by all landlord members of Landlord Law.

-If you are a Business Level member you can also view our video help and use the unique ‘do it yourself’ repossession kit.
-The kit covers the accelerated procedure, the for possession claims based on rent arrears, and common law repossessions based on notice to quit and forfeiture for non-payment of rent.
+If you are a Business Level member, you can also view our video help and use the unique ‘do it yourself’ repossession kit. Â The kit covers

 “We have been with you since 2006 and love the site – gives us massive confidence as landlords, and it makes a huge difference having a real person fronting it rather than a faceless company name” Ian Cosier, landlord”